This

 he restored the call letters.
 I've been fired more than once,

 but his was the, uh, Classiest.
-He said "You play
+He said "You play a hell

-a hell of a violin, but we need a saxophone."
+of a violin, but we need a saxophone."

 My

 last years in radio were the most fun.
-Ed Rodriguez [WPGC
+Ed Rodriguez [WPGC may

-may be the only DC-area station where Ed hasn't been heard] hired
+be the only DC-area station where Ed hasn't been heard] hired

 me to voicetrack a country radio show at WorldSpace Satellite

-Radio, which had satellites that covered Africa, Asia and
+Radio, which had satellites that covered Africa, Asia and Europe.

-the channel were the very talented pair, Marty
+channel were the very talented pair, Marty

 Dempsey and Scott

-Carpenter.
-Soon after I began working there, I also met another
+after I began working there I also met another guy who did the

-guy who did the morning show on our European Pop channel [UPop]
+morning show on our European Pop channel [UPop] which also aired

-which also aired on XM.
+on XM.
 He immediately reminded me of Tiger

-Bob Raleigh (Rolle Ferreira).
+Bob Raleigh [Rolle Ferreira].
 Ted Kelly [Eduardo Ventresca]

 was another Northeastern Big City Italian-American boy who loved